 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 As you may know, I am all for sustainable and reusable alternatives to things we use everyday.
 Why be throwing away cotton wool pads or even worse using disposable wipes when there is a better and possibly zero waste alternative?
+Plus I love to use up all my fabric scraps – and have 75+ ideas how to do so here!
 So today I’m going to show you how to make reusable make up remover pads.

 These are a brilliant scrap buster for your fabric remnants.
 You can use new bamboo towelling or Zorb.
 But I also love to up cycle my old towels into these handy little make up remover pads.